A Preterist Commentary on 2 Peter 3:5-13: Summary and Highlights

 8 But do not forget this one thing, dear friends: With the Lord a day is like a thousand years, and a thousand years are like a day.
 9 The Lord is not slow in keeping his promise, as some understand slowness.
 Instead he is patient with you, not wanting anyone to perish, but everyone to come to repentance.

-2 Peter 3:8-9 Commentary: “With the Lord a day is like a thousand years, and a thousand years are like a day.”
+Preterism, A Commentary of 2 Peter 3:8-9: “With the Lord a day is like a thousand years, and a thousand years are like a day.”

 Though Jesus promised to return “soon” throughout the New Testament, Christians still awaiting the second coming often cite v.
 8 as a way to justify the unexpected delay of Christ’s coming.
 Because “a day is like a thousand years, and a thousand years are like a day” to the Lord, perhaps Jesus’ use of “soon” and “at hand” to describe His future return at the end of the age should be understood in light of God’s timing?
 There a significant problem with this logic.
 James Stuart Russell writes the following in his famous book, The Parousia:

 It is sometimes said that the whole period between the incarnation and the end of the world is regarded in the New Testament as ‘the end of the age.’
 But this bears a manifest incongruity in its very front.
 How could the end of a period be a long protracted duration?
 Especially how could it be longer than the period of which it is the end?
 More time has already elapsed since the incarnation than from the giving of the law to the first coming of Christ: so that, on this hypothesis, the end of the age is a great deal longer than the age itself.4